-- Big Bad: Puppetino for the first half of the film, The Emperor of the Night for the second.
+- Big Bad: Puppetino seems to be this for the first half of the film, but then the Emperor of the Night comes in for the second.

-- Expy: It's painfully obvious that Scalawag and Igor are meant to be stand-ins for Foulfellow and Gideon.
-However, because raccoons are cute, chubby, and cuddly, and Everything's Better with Monkeys, these two end up proving their inner heroism by swallowing their cowardice, doing a Heel Face Turn, and helping Pinocchio out in the end—if only by getting him to the empire and then standing by him when it counted.
+- It's obvious that Scalawag and Igor are meant to be stand-ins for Foulfellow and Gideon.
+However, because raccoons are cute, chubby, and cuddly, and these two end up proving their inner heroism by swallowing their cowardice, doing a Heel–Face Turn, and helping Pinocchio out in the end—if only by getting him to the empire and then standing by him when it counted.

 - Glamour Failure: The glowing red eyes on all of the Emperor's various incarnations.